Wedding Photographer Workflow

 Third, because the filenames aren’t sequential (e.g. 001, 002, 003) if I need to remove one of the images from the delivered set, renaming the set to ensure a sequence without gaps isn’t necessary.

 Fourth, because filenames are all time stamped, the default image sort always presents the images chronologically regardless of the photographer who captured the image.
-My additional photographers and I always use the same iPhone app (Emerald Time) to time synch our cameras before every event to ensure that the sequence is always perfect.
+My additional photographers and I always use the same iPhone app (Emerald Time) to time sync our cameras before every event to ensure that the sequence is always perfect.

 Fifth, the time stamp is sometimes useful for easily showing clients when certain things happened (or didn’t happen) at their event.